vanesa-c/Case-Study/Task 3: Solution Design.md

 ### 2.2 Frequentist vs Bayesian Approach

+Reccomended to go with Fequentist approach
-A Frequentist approach is the preferred choice for this A/B test because the goal is to evaluate a one-time decision on whether mandating four leads per job improves lead utilisation.
-The experiment has clearly defined success metrics (Lead Utilisation Rate, Job Acceptance Rate, Revenue Impact), and the company seeks statistical significance before a full rollout.
+Clear, One-Time Decision → The goal is to determine whether mandating four leads per job improves lead utilisation before a full rollout.
+Frequentist methods provide a definitive "yes" or "no" answer, making them ideal for a one-time decision.
+No Prior Assumptions Needed → Since hipages operates a high-volume marketplace, we can rely purely on observed data without introducing potential bias from subjective priors (which Bayesian requires).
+Large Sample Size → Given the large volume of job postings and leads, we can fix a sample size, ensuring an unbiased test without continuous adjustments.

+Bayesian models are more suitable foradaptive decision-making, they require a prior distribution, which can introduce bias if not well-informed.
+Bayesian models are particularly useful when data is limited or when we need to continuously update probabilities as new data arrives.

 ### 2.3 Define Primary and Secondary Metrics